Momo527beep/MyCodingFiles/README.md

 # JavaScript Projects Collection

-A collection of all my JavaScript projects — built while learning HTML, CSS, and JavaScript.
+A collection of small JavaScript projects I made while learning and practicing HTML, CSS, and JS.

 ## 📁 What's Inside

-This repository contains folders for different small projects I made while learning and practicing.
-All of them are built with vanilla JavaScript.
+This repository contains folders with very simple, self-made projects — all built using vanilla JavaScript.

-### Examples of Projects

-- 🎮 Mini Games (e.g., Tic Tac Toe, Rock Paper Scissors)
-- 🧮 Calculators
-- 🛠️ Self-Made Creative Projects
-- 💡 Small projects from learning and experimenting

-> **Note:** These are not my main projects — those are available on CodePen.
+## Note: These are not my main projects — those are available on CodePen.

 ### 🔗 My CodePen Profile
 You can find all of my main and organized projects here: